Cloud-Architekt/EntraOps/README.md

    * Automated updates for classification templates from AzurePrivilegedIAM repository (`AutomatedClassificationUpdate`) or Control Plane scope (`ApplyAutomatedControlPlaneScopeUpdate`) can also be enabled by parameters.
 Customization of classification updates or data source to identify Control Plane assets is also available from here.
    * Review the settings in the section `AutomatedEntraOpsUpdate` to configure an automated update of the EntraOps PowerShell module on demand or scheduled basis.
    * Enable and update the following parameters if you want to ingest classification data to Custom Tables in Microsoft Sentinel/Log Analytics Workspace (`IngestToLogAnalytics`) or Microsoft Sentinel WatchLists (`IngestToWatchLists`).
 You need to add the required parameters of the workspace and/or data collection endpoints.
-   * Optional: Use parameter `WatchListTemplates` to define which Microsoft Sentinel WatchList templates should be updated (VIP Users, High Value Assets or Identity Correlation) and automatically added which entities based on EntraOps data.
+     * Optional: Use parameter `WatchListTemplates` to define Microsoft Sentinel WatchList templates which should be updated based on EntraOps data.
+Use the value `All` to update VIP Users, High Value Assets and Identity Correlation watchlists.
+     * Optional: Use parameter `WatchListWorkloadIdentity` to create and update WatchList Templates for Workload Identities which are required for EntraOps workbooks and enhanced enrichment in combination with EntraOps data.
+Use the value `All` to create the following watchlists:
+        - "ManagedIdentityAssignedResourceId" - List of resources with assigned Managed Identity
+        - "WorkloadIdentityAttackPaths" - List of attack paths in Microsoft Defender for Cloud for service principals and managed identities
+        - "WorkloadIdentityInfo" - List of service principals with detailed information for Workload Identity
+        - "WorkloadIdentityRecommendations" - List of recommendations for Workload Identity in Microsoft Entra ID
+   * Enable and configure `AutomatedConditionalAccessTargetGroups` if you like to create Security Groups for Conditional Access Policies automatically.
+Name of the Administrative Unit and scope can be customized by the properties in this section.
+   * Creation and Management of Administrative Unit based on the selected EntraOps Tiering can be automated by using `AutomatedAdministrativeUnitManagement`.
+All supported objects (Users and groups) will be added to the Administrative Unit. `RestrictedAuMode` allows to control if a RMAU will be created for RBAC Systems outside of Microsoft Entra which are not using role-assignable group usually.
+   * All privileged users outside of protection by role-assignable group, existing (Restricted) Management Administrative Unit (RMAU) or role-assignable groups will be covered by the setting `AutomatedRmauAssignmentsForUnprotectedObjects`.
+All users or groups without protection will be added automatically to an RMAU for protection.

-7. Create an application registration with required permissions (Global Admin role required).
-All necessary permissions on Microsoft Graph API permissions but also Azure RBAC roles for ingestion (if configured in `EntraOps.config`) will be added.
+7. Create an application registration with required permissions (Global Admin role required and User Access Administrator).
+All necessary permissions on Microsoft Graph API permissions but also Azure RBAC roles for data collection and/or ingestion (if configured in `EntraOps.config`) will be added.
+Administrative Unit, based on the defined name in the config file (`AdminUnitName`) for Conditional Access Groups will be created to scoped delegation on Group Administrator if `ApplyConditionalAccessTargetGroups` has been enabled.
     ```powershell
     New-EntraOpsWorkloadIdentity -AppDisplayName entraops -CreateFederatedCredential -GitHubOrg "<YourGitHubUser/Org>" -GitHubRepo "<YourRepoName (e.g., EntraOps-Contoso)> -FederatedEntityType "Branch" -FederatedEntityName "main"
     ```